imalikov/pine_script_docs/source/faq/Times_dates_sessions.rst

 so we need to change its sign before using it as a value with the [] history-referencing operator.

-Once we have the offset, we can use it with the overloaded version of the `dayofmonth() <https://www.tradingview.com/pine-script-reference/v5/#fun_dayofmonth>`__ built-in which allows it to be used with a specific `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__ at the offset returned by the
+Once we have the offset, we can use it with the overloaded version of the `dayofmonth() <https://www.tradingview.com/pine-script-reference/v5/#fun_dayofmonth>`__ built-in, which allows it to be used with a specific `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__ at the offset returned by the
 `ta.highestbars() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}highestbars>`__ call, with its sign changed from negative to positive:

 ::